Arctic Oscillation and Polar Vortex Blog

 This Week

-The AO is predicted to be slightly negative this week (Figure 1) with mostly positive geopotential height anomalies currently across the Arctic and mixed geopotential height anomalies across the mid-latitudes of the NH (Figure 2).
-With predicted positive geopotential height anomalies across Greenland (Figure 2), the NAO is predicted to be negative this week.
+The AO is predicted to be positive this week (Figure 1) with mostly negative geopotential height anomalies currently across the Arctic and mixed geopotential height anomalies across the mid-latitudes of the NH (Figure 2).
+With predicted mostly negative geopotential height anomalies across Greenland (Figure 2), the NAO is predicted to be positive to neutral this week.

 Figure 1.
-The predicted daily-mean AO at 1000 hPa from the 00Z 20 Oct 2025 GFS ensemble.
+The predicted daily-mean AO at a) 10 hPa and b) 1000 hPa from the 00Z 15 Dec 2025 GFS ensemble.
 Gray lines indicate the AO index from each individual ensemble member, with the ensemble mean AO index given by the red line with squares.

 Near-Mid Term